michael-5196/Global-Data-Science-Salaries-Project/README.md

 df.describe()
 ```
 ![summary](https://github.com/michael-5196/Data_Science_Salaries_Project/assets/131683141/00c29560-2523-420f-88b7-b3b774e6e3ac)
+## Observations:

 ### work_year:
 -Standard Deviation: The standard deviation is 0.69 years.
 This means the data for 'work_year' is very tightly packed around the mean.

 -Min & Max: The data spans from the year 2020 to 2023.The 25th, 50th (median), and 75th percentiles indicate that most of the data is centered around 2022 and 2023.

 ### salary_in_usd:
-std: The standard deviation is 63,022, which is considerably lower than the standard deviation of the 'salary' column.
+-Standard Deviation: The standard deviation is 63,022, which is considerably lower than the standard deviation of the 'salary' column.
 This indicates less variability in USD salaries compared to the original 'salary' column.

-min & max: The range for salaries in USD is from 5,132 to 450,000, which is much narrower than the original 'salary' range.
+-Min & Max: The range for salaries in USD is from 5,132 to 450,000, which is much narrower than the original 'salary' range.
 25%, 50%, and 75%: The interquartile range is between 95,000 and 175,000, indicating that the middle 50% of salaries in USD lie within this range.

 ### Key Takeaways: